Tips for Garage Gyms in Extreme Hot or Cold Weather

 If it’s freezing cold, get a space heater or two.
 These little electrical space heaters can really do some work and heat up your space so you’re not freezing cold for the entirety of your workout.
 Again, place yourself in front of the heater until you feel comfortable and warm enough to move away.

-After your workout, park yourself on your bench and hang out in front of the fan or heater if you need a little bit of temperature regulation.
+After your workout, park yourself on your weight bench and hang out in front of the fan or heater if you need a little bit of temperature regulation.

 Insulation